Latvian minehunter Rūsiņš

 Rūsiņš (M-08) (ex-HNLMS Alkmaar (A850)) is a former minehunter of the Royal Netherlands Navy.
-Now in service with the Latvian Navy.
+She is presently in service with the Latvian Navy.

 History

 Alkmaar is the result of a cooperation between France, Belgium and The Netherlands.
 She is the lead ship of her class and the second ship in the Dutch Navy to be named Alkmaar.
 The commissioning ceremony took place in Alblasserdam on 28 May 1983.